abdulramon-jemil/ts-package-template/README.md

 ## Contributing

 If you would like to contribute to this template, please create an issue about it first, and let's talk about it.
-Thanks.
+Thanks in advance.

 ## Other templates